-- 1. Coughlin, Malmud, & Patrick, A Lawyer Writes, 3rd Edition - 2.
-Hill, Shu, and Vukadin, The Legal Memo: 50 Exercises for Mastery, 1st Edition - 3.
-The Bluebook: A Uniform System of Citation, 21st Edition - 4.
-Fall 21 Course Reader (I will provide a digital copy but please also buy a bound copy from the Copy Center.
-The bound copy will help you keep up with reading.) - 5.
-Core Grammar for Lawyers (an online grammar instructional program; see page 10 for additional details)
+1. Coughlin, Malmud, & Patrick, A Lawyer Writes, 3rd Edition

+2. Hill, Shu, and Vukadin, The Legal Memo: 50 Exercises for Mastery, 1st Edition

+3. The Bluebook: A Uniform System of Citation, 21st Edition

+4. Fall Course Reader (I will provide a digital copy, but you may also buy a bound copy from the Copy Center)

+5. Core Grammar for Lawyers (an online grammar instructional program; see page 10 for additional details)